RosettaCommons/demos/tutorials/GeneralizedKIC/generalized_kinematic_closure_3.md

 -mute protocols.generalized_kinematic_closure.filter.GeneralizedKICfilter core.chemical.AtomICoor core.conformation.Residue core.kinematics.AtomTree
 ```

 Here is the script from the first tutorial for reference.
-We will modify it to our needs:
+We will modify it to fit our needs:

 ```xml
 <ROSETTASCRIPTS>